CalFlora Logo information on wild California plants for conservation, education, and appreciation

 How do I change my personal profile?

-How do I contribute a plant observation?
+How do I add a plant observation?

 How can I see other observations of the same plant in the general area of my observation?